-D. Schemes for 2016/17
+D. Schemes for 2016/17 including County Wide Ambitions

 Norfolk's BCF Schemes for 2016/17 have been developed with stakeholders at local integrated care boards and bought together at the Norfolk wide BCF Programme Group.
-The following highlights the main BCF theme areas that are being developed for 2016/17:
+Revision of the BCF arrangements as part of the 16/17 negotiations require that a greater collective focus and action is taken on key areas that will impact across the system, these are fully integrated and informed by work on the STP.
+The key workstreams are: